-Being on a plane and disconnected from the Internet made me realize how out of practice I’ve gotten at staying totally focused.
-I found myself checking the email icon on my laptop regularly to see if I had any new messages, even though I wasn’t connected to the WiFi.
+Recently being disconnected from the Internet made me realize how out of practice I’ve gotten at staying totally focused.
+I found myself checking the email icon on my laptop regularly to see if I had any new messages, even though I wasn’t connected to WiFi.

 3 Ways to Increase Your Productivity at Work and Stay Focused